nablarch/nablarch-document/en/application_framework/application_framework/libraries/repository.rst

 .. important::

-  Throws ConfigurationLoadException if a key with an environment dependent value that is not defined in the configuration file is referenced from the component definition file.
+  Throws ConfigurationLoadException if a key with an environment dependent value that is not defined in the configuration file is referenced from the component configuration file.

 .. _repository-overwrite_environment_configuration: